This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 When to visit Cascada El Salto

-There are two elements to this question – what time of the year is best to visit the La Huasteca Potosina region in general.
-And what time of the week, and time of the day is best to visit Cascada El Salto.
+There are two elements to this question – what time of the year is best to visit the La Huasteca Potosina region in general, and what time of the week is best to visit Cascada El Salto.

-March – June is the dry season and the falls will not be very strong.
+By the end of March, at the tail end of the dry season, the falls will not be very strong.
 Some can even close (such as the popular Cascada de Tamul) due to lack of water.
-Although, our visit was in late March and saw all the falls, and each had water.

 We approached the region as a road trip style, staying in different places each night, rather than returning to Ciudad Valles each day.
 To help you plan your route, this is what we did before and after visiting Cascada El Salto.